Portfolio Tags: Logo & Branding

 A Global Platform – languages, payments

 A global platform doesn’t just differ in languages, it also differs in behaviours and other localizations – in example, how locals prefer to pay for services.
 We initially integrated payment gateways using credit card and debit card subscriptions, but soon some users from Europe gave feedback that Paypal happened to be their first choice of payment.
 Our team quickly adapted the suggestion to add Paypal as an optional method of payment.
 We also kept the system open for more future payment integrations.
-Adopt a Backpacker also currently offers 5 language capabilities that can be extended.
+Abroadly also currently offers 5 language capabilities that can be extended.

 Making community real and meaningful

 Avoiding fake people and NSFW content was one of our key targets.
 To achieve this, we did an ID verification and also planned for government API integrations to verify the real person behind the screen.
 We further used Artificial intelligence to avoid any content or pictures that do not follow the platform’s standard guidelines.

 We have recently received complaints that members of the public are targeted by some agents through WhatsApp who claim to be from Hipster Private Limited and using our UEN number of Hipster Private Limited to prove that they are legit Singapore companies.